 - Vocational or occupational goals

-- Service, activist or civic goals
+- Service, activist, or civic goals

 Awards are issued twice each year, once each semester, and must be used for direct school expenses or for living expenses.

-You must also be enrolled in a skills program or an undergraduate degree.
+You must also be enrolled in a skills program or an undergraduate degree program.
 You can only receive the scholarship once, and you cannot already hold a graduate degree.
-You cannot be a Soroptimist member, an employee or the immediate family of anyone who is employed or belongs to the Soroptimists.
+You also cannot be a Soroptimist member, an employee or the immediate family of anyone who is employed or belongs to the Soroptimists.

 You must be an undergraduate or graduate student with a strong academic background and be able to demonstrate leadership in the community.
 You must also be able to demonstrate an impact on women in the technical industry.
-Recipients are also included in an extensive online network of fellow scholars to help support the global community of women in technology.
+Recipients are included in an extensive online network of fellow scholars to help support the global community of women in technology.